Frequently Asked Questions

 Inspired by the international Nuit Blanche movement, which began in Paris, White Night now takes place in dozens of cities worldwide.
 White Night Melbourne joined the list in 2013 and now, in its 6th year, is one of the major events on Australia’s cultural calendar.

-A one night only, all-night celebration of culture and creativity.
-The 12-hour event includes exhibitions, street performances, illuminations, installations, film screenings, music, dance and interactive events throughout the CBD and city cultural precinct, and provides a rare opportunity to experience the city reimagined.
+A one night only, all-night celebration of culture and creativity, the 12-hour event includes exhibitions, street performances, illuminations, installations, music, dance and interactive events throughout the CBD and city cultural precinct, and provides a rare opportunity to experience the city reimagined.

 WHERE WILL WHITE NIGHT MELBOURNE BE HELD, EXACTLY?